jayheavner/lock-manager/README.md

 --why is this here?
 During testing I didn't want to mess with the important codes my family uses day-to-day.

 devices_for_home - array of entity_id to check for home/away.
-Any device home is considered some_home, all devices home is considered all_home, all devices aways is considered all_away.
+Any device home is considered some_home, all devices home is considered all_home, all devices away is considered all_away.
 This is for 'allow when home' checks but could be expanded.

 notify_devices - JSON array of devices to receive notifications.
 Example: ['notify.ios_my_iphone']